 We’re not going down the yellow brick road to Dr. Oz.
 There’s no magic elixir for effortlessly melting off pounds of fat.
-(Secret formula: diet and exercise.)
+(Secret formula: diet and exercise, but mostly diet.)
 However, there are ways to stoke your metabolism, making it a more efficient calorie furnace.
 Here’s our top five metabolism hacks.

 The cliché about muscle burning more calories than fat is true.
 At rest, the former uses over three times the energy of the latter.
 Check out these charts:

 Notice that your brain, heart, kidneys, liver, and digestive system are really punching out of their weight classes, but then they’re always working, even when you’re resting.
-You’re not going to change the size of those other colored areas (though you can make them work harder); the two you can grow or shrink are muscles and fat.
+You’re not going to change the size of most of the colored areas.
+The two you can grow or shrink are muscles and fat.
 Get more of the former, and it’ll help you lose more of the latter.
 Easier said than done, we know, but The Barbell will be your guide.

 2. CHILL OUT